 Yes, this is a children’s model acoustic.
 Which means it’s small, lightweight, and dirty-faced affordable (in case it breaks or gets lost).
 Not to mention it has decent tone for the casual player.
 I’ve been known to take one on camping trips and to potentially dangerous field parties.

-Shipping is not always ideal for the uber-transient guitarist, but it’s a safe and viable option when you have no other choice.
+Shipping is not always ideal for the uber-transient guitarist, but it’s a safe and viable option when flying with a guitar is not an option.
 If you’re going to ship your guitar within the continental United States you can expect to spend about $25 (ground) with insurance.
 You definitely want insurance.

 6. Invest in a good guitar case.

 A good, sturdy guitar case will last you a long time and it’ll pay for itself the first time your guitar makes it out alive from the wilderness of the airport luggage bay.
-We’re not just talking dollars and cents here – peace of mind is a valuable commodity.
+We’re not just talking dollars and cents here – peace of mind is a valuable commodity when flying with a guitar.
 Take a peek at these sheaths to see what’s out there:

 The strength of a gig bag isn’t in its nylon fabric; it’s in the negotiating power it gives you when you’re pleading your case to a stewardess.
-Says Jeff, “The slim, smaller size of a gig bag means you can politely ask the flight attendant to put it in the coat check, which almost always works.
+Says Jeff, “The slim, smaller size of a gig bag means you can politely ask the flight attendant to put it in the coat check, which almost always works when flying with a guitar.
 And it’ll lend you extra sympathy points when you’re working the airport authorities: ‘This is a $3,000 guitar and there’s no doubt it will perish if you send it below!
 Couldn’t you please ask someone else if they could send their suitcase full of clothing to the bottom?
 Pretty please?’
 Be polite, but don’t give in either.”

 Also, carry a gig bag like a suitcase; you want to keep it inconspicuous, especially if it will be out of sight during the flight.
 BEWARE!
 Take a gig bag at your own risk.
 There is no guarantee that you will be able to sweet talk your way out of every situation.
 If you’re forced to send your guitar below deck in a gig bag, you might as well have stuffed it into a pillow case.

 These are road cases, the kind you see roadies hauling out of tour buses and stacking backstage.
-Solid, rugged, and TSA-approved, they’re perhaps the best protection you can get for your guitar.
+Solid, rugged, and TSA-approved, they’re perhaps the best protection you can get when flying with a guitar.
 Like those mentioned above, you’ll never get it past as a carry-on.
 These babies are stow-away only and are best deployed with a foul-mouthed ex-pat Briton roadie lugging it around for you.

 7. Always be polite.